fehler/ux-foundations/ux-foundations-outline.md

 Chapter 5: Test
 ---------------

 Again, this draws on the Smashing + Adobe articles.
+I’ll include a more expanded overview of usability testing and how to run tests, including providing template preambles and test scripts.

 - - -